Drawing and generating ROIs¶

 The ROIs tab has a Create ROIs section with a Mode dropdown:

-• watershed — segments bright structures from the mean image.
+watershed — segments bright structures from the displayed mean-image crop.
 Tune Min pixels and Smoothing (sigma).
+Min pixels uses the same displayed crop pixels shown in the area (px) column.

 Click Create ROIs to replace the contents of the rois Labels layer with the generated mask set.